 - share: A local resource that is offered by an SMB 2 Protocol server for access by SMB 2 Protocol clients over the network.
 The SMB 2 Protocol defines three types of shares: file (or disk) shares, which represent a directory tree and its included files; pipe shares, which expose access to named pipes; and print shares, which provide access to print resources on the server.
 A pipe share as defined by the SMB 2 Protocol must always have the name "IPC\$".
-A pipe share must only allow named pipe operations and DFS referral requests to itself. - share level redirection: Occurs when a client supports moving connections to a more optimal node and establishes a separate set of connections to either a share flagged with an asymmetric capability that is present on a server configuration that allows dynamic changes in the ownership of the share on a scale-out file server (SOFS) or a share in which the administrator set the isolated transport flag property to indicate to the client that it is preferable to isolate communication to that share on a separate set of connections. - snapshot: The point in time at which a shadow copy of a volume is made. - symbolic link: A symbolic link is a reparse point that points to another file system object.
+A pipe share must only allow named pipe operations and DFS referral requests to itself. - share level redirection: Occurs when a client supports moving connections to a more optimal node and establishes a separate set of connections to a share flagged with an asymmetric capability that is present on a server configuration that allows dynamic changes in the ownership of the share on a scale-out file server (SOFS). - snapshot: The point in time at which a shadow copy of a volume is made. - symbolic link: A symbolic link is a reparse point that points to another file system object.
 The object being pointed to is called the target.
 Symbolic links are transparent to users; the links appear as normal files or directories, and can be acted upon by the user or application in exactly the same manner.
 Symbolic links can be created using the FSCTL_SET_REPARSE_POINT request as specified in [MS-FSCC] section 2.3.61.
 They can be deleted using the FSCTL_DELETE_REPARSE_POINT request as specified in [MS-FSCC] section 2.3.5.
 Implementing symbolic links is optional for a file system. - system access control list (SACL): An access control list (ACL) that controls the generation of audit messages for attempts to access a securable object.
 The ability to get or set an object's SACL is controlled by a privilege typically held only by system administrators. - Transmission Control Protocol (TCP): A protocol used with the Internet Protocol (IP) to send data in the form of message units between computers over the Internet.
 TCP handles keeping track of the individual units of data (called packets) that a message is divided into for efficient routing through the Internet. - tree connect: A connection by a specific session on an SMB 2 Protocol client to a specific share on an SMB 2 Protocol server over an SMB 2 Protocol connection.
 There could be multiple tree connects over a single SMB 2 Protocol connection.
 The TreeId field in the SMB2 packet header distinguishes the various tree connects. - Unicode: A character encoding standard developed by the Unicode Consortium that represents almost all of the written languages of the world.
 The Unicode standard [UNICODE5.0.0/2007] provides three forms (UTF-8, UTF-16, and UTF-32) and seven schemes (UTF-8, UTF-16, UTF-16 BE, UTF-16 LE, UTF-32, UTF-32 LE, and UTF-32 BE). - X.509: An ITU-T standard for public key infrastructure subsequently adapted by the IETF, as specified in [RFC3280]. - MAY, SHOULD, MUST, SHOULD NOT, MUST NOT: These terms (in all caps) are used as defined in [RFC2119].
 All statements of optional behavior use either MAY, SHOULD, or SHOULD NOT.